Megwana/Megwana/README.md

 # 🚀 Welcome to my GitHub!

-I'm Megan, a passionate and detail-oriented junior software engineer student with a strong foundation in HTML, CSS, Javascript and Python.
+I'm Megan, a passionate and detail-oriented software engineer student with a strong foundation in HTML, CSS, Javascript and Python.
 My venture into the coding realm sparked from a genuine fascination with technology, igniting a perpetual drive to explore and adapt in this dynamic field.
 I've been on an exciting journey of continuous learning, ensuring I'm well-versed in the latest innovations.

 ## 🛠️ Skills: